 Tom Triscari is a leading expert in the programmatic adtech industry.
 He is the founder and CEO of Lemonade Projects, a programmatic innovation agency based in NYC running strategic projects and experiments at the intersection of economics, game theory, and principles of radical transparency.
-The underlying thesis of Tom's work is based on his methodology paper Programmatic Lemon Market Game published in May 2020.

 Mr Triscari's programmatic experience began in 2007 developing addressable TV and data product requirements as a consultant for Project Canoe in New York, an initiative led by Comcast and Time Warner.
-He managed a multi-market team at Yahoo!
-Europe in Barcelona with responsibility for Right Media, the first programmatic exchange, and Criteo in London, Tom built and managed supply-side and data science teams and was CEO at Amsterdam-based Yieldr, a DSP platform.
-In 2015, Tom founded Labmatik, a programmatic transformation consultancy.
+He managed a multimarket team at Yahoo!
+Europe in Barcelona with responsibility for Right Media, the first programmatic exchange.
+At pre-IPO Criteo in London, Tom built and managed supply-side and data science teams.
+Tom was brought on as CEO to reposition Amsterdam-based Yieldr, a DSP platform.
+In 2015.
+Tom founded Labmatik, a programmatic transformation consultancy.